Smith County Texas assistance programs.

 Special Health Resources For Texas Inc. – This health center provides a number of services including immunizations, confidential HIV testing, case management for HIV/AIDS, outpatient services, STD prevention education, peer education, prescription assistance, dental care, , peer counseling, transportation, volunteer services, housing assistance, and referrals to specialists.
 1308 Clinic Dr., Tyler, TX 75701.
 Call 903-597-7558

 There are many other food pantries in the region.
 Or low income families can apply for USDA supported programs such as food stamps or WIC.
 Click here for an extensive listing of the locations, including phone numbers and addresses.
-Some of the leading locations in Smith County are below.
+Some of the leading locations in Smith County are below. or find other free food pantries in Smith County.

 Love In Deed Food Pantry is located in Tyler and can be reached at 903-566-4226.
 The center can help families, seniors, and the less fortunate in the community.